Celta Vigo, 2015–

 When selected as a lone striker, Aspas pushes up to give his team’s attacks depth and to provide a threat in behind (above), both to earn himself a potential chance to shoot on goal, and to stretch opponents and therefore create space for his teammates in midfield.
 He is efficient close to goal because of his knowledge of how take advantage of any space he finds, and because he anticipates what his marker expects him to do, applying that via small, quick movements to generate the room he requires.

 He remains most effective, however, as a second striker, because of the increased freedom he can use to influence what is unfolding.
 He moves on the blindside of his opposing midfielders and seeks to draw defenders out of position.
-He is also confident when receiving in tight spaces in deeper territory, from where he quickly turns towards goal or combines with those close to him via short-range passes – something that was barely visible at Liverpool, but that has impressively developed at Celta.
+He is also confident when receiving in tight spaces in deeper territory, from where he quickly turns towards goal (below) or combines with those close to him via short-range passes – something that was barely visible at Liverpool, but that has impressively developed at Celta.
 Should he start towards the right or elsewhere, Aspas is also content adopting a wide position and moving diagonally towards goal and combining, through one-twos, with more advanced teammates to progress possession and potentially create a chance to shoot from distance with his stronger left foot.
 He is a threat on goal from range with his left foot, in the same way he is from direct free-kicks.

 Role at Celta Vigo